mikro-orm/mikro-orm/docs/defining-entities.md

 export interface Author extends IEntity { }
 ```

-More information about how collections work can be found on [collections page](collections.md).
+More information about modelling relationships can be found on [modelling relationships page](relationships.md).

 If you want to define your entity in Vanilla JavaScript, take a look [here](usage-with-js.md).